sshkolyk/lisg/README.md

 Fork of [vvfedorenko/lisg](https://github.com/vvfedorenko/lisg).

-Kernel code is original.
 Userspace rewritten from Perl to Python.
+Kernel module extended — see [Kernel changes](#kernel-changes) below.
+The tag **`compatible_kernel`** marks the last commit where the kernel module is unmodified from upstream (userspace-only changes only).

 ## Key changes